reverseame/dumd-mixer/README.md

 # Dump Module Mixer

-`dumd-mixer` is a Python script to generate a given module from the same module extracted from a collection of memory dumps.
+`dumd-mixer` is a Python3 script to generate a given Windows module from the same module extracted from a collection of memory dumps.
 Its workflow comprises three steps:

 * Extraction of the given module (either an executable or a system library) from a set of memory dumps.
 Of course, the memory dumps must be taken from the same machine!
 Otherwise, the behavior of the tool is unreliable.
 * Mixing of the extracted modules.
 Using information provided by the previous step, the extracted modules are iterated checking which memory pages were found.
 Every memory page is inserted in a tree-like structure (in particular, an AVL tree), guaranteeing no repetitions of memory pages.